PravCoder/AI_Travel_Planner/README.md

 npm start
 ```
 Backend runs on port 3001.
-src/index.js is where we connect to database and start express server.
+src/index.ts is where we connect to database and start express server.
 It is also where we handle requests from the frontend, this is where we handle our app api endpoints.
-We have to create more files to api endpoints but for now we can handle them in index.js
+We have to create more files to api endpoints but for now we can handle them in index.ts

 ### Common Errors & Cautions
 Have to install npm & node.js by going to their website.